Jaded-Encoding-Thaumaturgy/wobbly-guide/src/wobbly/crossfades.md

 ![This cut's pattern starts on frame 11060, which ends in 0...](imgs/cut_a.png)

-This cut's CCCNN pattern starts on frame 11060, which ends in 0...
+In the screenshot above, the CCCNN pattern starts on frame 11060, which ends in 0...

 ![...and this cut's pattern starts on frame 11134, which ends in 4.](imgs/cut_b.png)